Gilbert Arenas: Personal life

 Arenas has four children with Laura Govan, whom he dated from 2002 until 2014.
 Arenas met Govan while he was playing for the Warriors.
 Govan worked with the Sacramento Kings' public relations department.
+Arenas' son Alijah is a 5 star prospect in the class of 2025, who committed to play for the USC Trojans.
+His daughter Izela Arenas is the 88th ranked prospect in the class of 2024 and is committed to Louisville.
+In July 2024, Arenas announced his engagement to French social media influencer Melli Monaco.
+Arenas and Monaco married on January 20, 2025.

 One of Arenas' cousins is Javier Arenas, a professional football player who played for the NFL's Buffalo Bills.
 Another cousin, Armando Murillo, has played in the Canadian Football League.